auxfuse/Milestone3/README.md

 #### Future Features:

-* Swap never ending gifs on each fundamental card to only play on user click or use an icon overlay to simulate play/pause affect.
+* Swap always-playing gifs on each fundamental card to only play on user click or use an icon overlay to simulate play/pause affect.
 * Email functionality via SMTP server instead of using basic HTML href mailto attribute value.
 * Search functionality to search by multiple features such as Date, Location, Focus type etc on both public and bespoke user lists of workouts.
 * Pagination on both public and bespoke user lists of workouts, unfortunately due to time constraints this will be have to be implemented once the project has come back from grading.